Ukraine hopes to swap steel mill fighters for Russian POWs

 During the siege, Russian forces launched lethal airstrikes on a maternity hospital and a theater where civilians had taken shelter.
 Close to 600 people may have been killed at the theater.

-But because of the Azovstal defenders’ “incredible resistance,” Ukraine can also claim that it came out on top, he said.
+But because the Azovstal defenders’ “incredible resistance” tied down Russian troops, Ukraine can also claim that it came out on top.

 “Both sides will be able take pride or boast about a victory — victories of different kinds,” he said.